libra/website/docs/my-first-transaction.md

 Created account #0 address f2c74d3b046157cb967c1a872c8671d35e2e09163461010733649a5e50d016ed
 ```

-**#0** - is the index of Alice's account and the hex number is the **address** of Alice's account.
+#0 is the index of Alice's account and the hex string is the address of Alice's account.
 The index is just a way to refer to Alice's account.

-* The account index is a local index for users to conveniently refer to the accounts they created.
-* It is a shorthand used by the Libra CLI client, it does not mean anything for the blockchain.
-* This index can be used in other CLI commands.
-* Alice's account will be created on the blockchain only when either money is added to Alice's account via minting, or money is transferred to Alice's account via a transfer from another user.
+The account index is a local CLI index that can be used in other CLI commands for users to conveniently refer to the accounts they created.
+The index is meaningless to the blockchain.
+Alice's account will be created on the blockchain only when either money is added to Alice's account via minting, or money is transferred to Alice's account via a transfer from another user.
+Note that you may also use the hex address in CLI commands.
+The account index is just a convenience wrapper around the account address.

 ### Step 3 - Create Bob's account

-**To create Bob's account enter this command:**
+To create Bob's account, repeat the account creation command:

 `libra% account create`

-**Sample output on success:**
+Sample output on success:

 ```bash
 >> Creating/retrieveing next account from wallet
 Created account #1 address 8cb38077e0af0ff77c0da7f6ea1acc9585c98c40443b5ea2ffaa8f1507ba9608
 ```

-**#1** - is the index for Bob's account and the hex number is the address of Bob's account.
+#1 - is the index for Bob's account and the hex number is the address of Bob's account.
 For more details on index refer to [Create Alice's Account.](#step-2-create-alice-s-account)

 ### Step 4 (optional) - List Accounts

 To list the accounts you have created

-**Enter this command:**
+Enter this command:

 `libra% account list`

-**Sample output on success:**
+Sample output on success:
 ```bash
 User account index: 0, address: 578560b3d71b86fab5f434a83b51bab1b753dde4c995ef7407d413159acbfb65, sequence number: 0
 User account index: 1, address: 277abee863eae6d266cc3a63827379ea6f4c1191ffd8fcc3286a2ba203495f24, sequence number: 0
 Faucet account address: 0000000000000000000000000000000000000000000000000000000000000000, sequence_number: 5
 ```

-**Faucet account address** - is the address of the Faucet account used for minting Libra coins.
-To learn more about the Faucet service refer to [Add Libra Coins to Alice's and Bob's Accounts](#add-libra-coins-to-alice-s-and-bob-s-accounts).
-The **sequence number** for an account indicates the number of transactions that have been sent from that account.
+Faucet account address** is the address of the Faucet account used for minting Libra coins.
+To learn more about the Faucet service refer to [Add Libra Coins to Alice's and Bob's Accounts](#add-libra-coins-to-alice-s-and-bob-s-accounts).The sequence number for an account indicates the number of transactions that have been sent from that account.
 It is incremented every time a transaction sent from that account is executed and stored in the blockchain.
 To know more, refer to [sequence number](reference/glossary#sequence-number).

 ## Add Libra Coins to Alice's and Bob's Accounts